Practice Proper Wildfire Safety with this Spring Tree Checklist

 - Plan on creating vertical spacing between trees and the ground when planting in Zone 2 this spring.

 Minimize Fire Risk by Working with the Professionals at Vintage Tree Care

 For over 14 years Vintage Tree Care has been providing Sonoma County home and business owners with expert tree care.
-Contact our team today for a property risk assessment or to request a free quote.
+Contact our team today for a property risk assessment or to request an Estimate.
 Our skilled arborists are here to help ensure the health of your trees and the safety of your Sonoma County property for years to come.

 The comments are closed.